VoxSecuritatis/Blog-AI-PromptEngineering-Temperature/README.md

-# Blog:  Implications of Temperture on Response Creativity
+# Blog:  Implications of Temperature on Response Creativity
 Published: 2025-10-03 | Last Update: 2025-10-04

 ---